 • If you are organising an exhibition, art event, talk, workshop or performance, you need to provide opportunities for attendees to let you know if they have any access requirements when they’re RSVPing, buying tickets or just when you’re advertising or promoting the event.
 Stuck for wording?
 Just say “If you have any access requirements, please email … and let us know”.

-• Facebook is a good way to organise and promote accessible events for deaf people, with its balance of visual and text communication.
+• Facebook is still a good way to organise and promote accessible events for deaf people, with its balance of visual and text communication.
 It also means that you can share your event directly in deaf community groups to let people know.
+Other social media platforms are also increasing their access tools - we even made some videos for TikTok!

 • Where possible use clear, direct English free of jargon and complicated phrasing.
 Consider also having simplified transcripts and texts available there for attendees who want them.